Christopher Durang

-Christopher Ferdinand Durang (born January 2, 1949) is an American playwright known for works of outrageous and often absurd comedy.
+Christopher Ferdinand Durang (January 2, 1949 – April 2, 2024) was an American playwright known for works of outrageous and often absurd comedy.
 His work was especially popular in the 1980s, though his career seemed to get a second wind in the late 1990s.

-Sister Mary Ignatius Explains It All For You was Durang's watershed play as it brought him to national prominence when it won him—at the age of 32—the Obie Award for Best Playwright (1980).
-His play, Vanya and Sonia and Masha and Spike won the Tony Award for Best Play in 2013.
+Sister Mary Ignatius Explains It All For You was Durang's watershed play as it brought him to national prominence when it won him the Obie Award for Best Playwright (1980).
+His play Vanya and Sonia and Masha and Spike won the Tony Award for Best Play in 2013.
 The production was directed by Nicholas Martin, and featured Sigourney Weaver, David Hyde Pierce, Kristine Nielsen, Billy Magnussen, Shalita Grant and Genevieve Angelson.
-Durang is a former co-director of the Lila Acheson Wallace American Playwrights Program at Juilliard.
+Durang was a past co-director of the Lila Acheson Wallace American Playwrights Program at Juilliard.

 Early life and education

-Durang was born in Montclair, New Jersey, the son of two WWII veterans, architect Francis Ferdinand Durang Jr. and Patricia Elizabeth Durang (née Mansfield), a secretary.
-He grew up in Berkeley Heights, New Jersey.
-He attended Catholic schools: Our Lady of Peace School (New Providence) and Delbarton (Morristown).
+Durang was born on January 2, 1949, in Montclair, New Jersey, the son of two WWII veterans, architect Francis Ferdinand Durang Jr. and Patricia Elizabeth Durang (née Mansfield), a secretary.
+He grew up in Berkeley Heights, New Jersey, and attended Catholic schools: Our Lady of Peace School (New Providence) and Delbarton (Morristown).
 He received a B.A. in English from Harvard College and an M.F.A. in playwriting from Yale School of Drama.